No Tags Found!

 Dear member,

-An employee was terminated from the services on account of underperformance as well as misconduct.
+An employee was terminated from the services due to underperformance as well as misconduct.
 However, on the date of termination, he did not attend to his duties.
-So has he been terminated in absentia or what?
+So, has he been terminated in absentia or what?

-Before taking the decision of termination, did you conduct the domestic enquiry?
-If yes, then did the employee depose before the enquiry?
-When the enquiry was in progress, was there any verbal discussion with the HR professional on what are the requirements in case if he were to be terminated?
+Before making the decision to terminate, did you conduct a domestic inquiry?
+If yes, did the employee testify during the inquiry?
+While the inquiry was ongoing, was there any verbal discussion with the HR professional regarding the termination requirements?

-If the date of termination is 1st April, then when he was communicated that his services have been terminated and how it was communicated?
-Was there an unreasonable gap between the date of termination and communication on the punishment awarded?
-In the termination letter, were the conditions of separation clearly specified?
+If the date of termination is 1st April, when was he informed that his services were being terminated and how was it communicated?
+Was there an unreasonable delay between the termination date and the communication of the punishment?
+Were the separation conditions clearly outlined in the termination letter?

-The employee says that he cannot come to the office and deposit the identity card as he is in his hometown.
-But then before proceeding to his hometown, why he did not hand over the identity card and then proceed to his home town?
-If the employee is unwell then what proof has he submitted to prove his illness?
+The employee claims he cannot come to the office to return his identity card as he is in his hometown.
+However, before going to his hometown, why did he not return the identity card?
+If the employee is unwell, what evidence has he provided to support his illness?

 Thanks,